Ways to give and where it goes

 The best motivation for giving is simple: gratitude.
 We are encouraged to give back a portion of what God has blessed us with.
 The congregation sets priorities for how your offerings are used.

 Sometimes the question comes up, especially for new attendees, how I can give financially to TUMC?
-We appreciate all gifts of service, prayer or financial support.
+We no longer pass an offering plate, but we appreciate all gifts of service, prayer or financial support.
 There are several ways to support the work of TUMC financially:

 - Gifts via e-transfer.
 Donations can be sent by email to treasurer@tumc.ca.
-Please indicate any special purpose for your donation, eg the Building Fund.
+Please indicate any special purpose for your donation, e.g. the Refugee Fund or Special Needs Fund.
 As well, you may use e-transfer for retreat fees and other types of payments.

 - Pre-approved (PAP) monthly offerings from your bank account.
 By filling in a simple form you can make monthly donations to TUMC directly from your bank account.
-The deductions are made on the same day each month and can be designated for the general fund or for specific projects, for example the refugee fund.
-The amounts will be deducted until you ask for them to be stopped, which you can do at any time, usually with one-month notice.
+The deductions can be designated for the general fund or for specific projects, for example the Refugee Fund.
+Amounts are deducted monthly until you ask to stop them, which you can do at any time, usually with one-month notice.
 Click here to get a PAP authorization form.

 - Donate via CanadaHelps.
 The CanadaHelps website allows you to donate to TUMC with your credit card or via PayPal.
 Go to the TUMC page and fill in the information.
 You can donate to the general fund or to specific projects and make one time or regular donations.